 Spring Semester: Late January through mid-May

-Engage directly with diverse communities impacted by globalization, migration and emigration.
+Engage directly with diverse communities impacted by globalization, migration, emigration, and environmental issues.
 Explore effects on women, gender roles, and attitudes towards sexuality, as well as diverse religious responses to these important social issues.
 Spanish classes are offered for all levels from beginners to native speakers.
-Although appealing to a wide cross-section of students, this program is a particularly good fit for religion, women’s studies, and Spanish language majors and minors.
+Although appealing to a wide cross-section of students, this program is a particularly good fit for environmental studies, religion, women’s studies, and Spanish language majors and minors.

 Mexico is more than a spring break destination – it takes center stage in debates about globalization, U.S. immigration policy, and sustainable economic development.
 Programs are based in Cuernavaca, a vibrant and cosmopolitan city in central Mexico known for its innovative grassroots organizations, education, alternative health practices, and history of social struggle, as well as its appeal as a manufacturing base for numerous multi-national businesses.